|

 John: No, not really.

-It is here where the adventure that leaves fun seekers muddied in a ditch next to the New Jersey turnpike becomes less and less a comedic fantasy and more and more a trip into painful self-awareness.
-To feel the burn and power of a crocodile’s jaws slamming into our savory flesh.
-Locked in the unbreakable grip.
-Obsession steals our souls.
+As the fun seekers are left muddied in a ditch next to the New Jersey turnpike, self-discoveries are revealed.
+We are locked in an unbreakable death grip of what it feels like at the very moment obsession steals the soul.
 We need love.
 We need to be loved.
-Some crave fame.
-Power.
+Some crave fame or power.
 For others still, fill in the blanks.
-There is an invisible pull that renders each and every one of us helpless as we line up in droves, put on blinders, and fall into the black hole where we are ready to sacrifice nothing short of ourselves.
+There is an invisible pull that renders each and every one of us helpless as we line up in droves, put on blinders, and slip into black holes, ready to sacrifice nothing short of ourselves.

 Maxine: Meet you in Malkovich in one hour.